 Day 4: Columbia River Gorge

 *NOTE: The Gorge and some of its surrounding forest was sadly scorched in one of the large wildfires that ravaged the West in September 2017.
-The Eagle Creek Fire was large and dangerous, and parts of the Historic Columbia River Highway and many area hiking trails still remain closed as of November 2018.
-You can visit Vista House at Crown Point and a couple viewpoints, but the rest of the highlights along the highway remain closed.
-Multnomah Falls Lodge (which was thankfully saved from the fire) is also open again via the Interstate 84 parking lot, and this is the best way to visit Multnomah Falls.
-Check for updates at the Forest Service site.
+The Eagle Creek Fire was large and dangerous, and parts of the Historic Columbia River Highway and a few area hiking trails may still be affected by closures.
+Most areas have re-opened, but you should still check for updates at the Forest Service site when planning your visit.

 Put on your hiking shoes and make sure your camera is charged on Day 4 of your Oregon road trip, because today you're going to explore the Columbia River Gorge.
 This is a river-carved canyon that stretches for more than 80 miles, with the Columbia River forming the boundary between Washington state and Oregon.

 Highlights of visiting this area include driving the historic Columbia River Highway (which was the first planned scenic roadway in the United States), doing a couple short hikes, and stopping to see the area's famous vistas and waterfalls.

 Seeing Multnomah Falls (a 620-foot double waterfall) is probably the highlight for most people who visit the Columbia River Gorge, though there are plenty of other beautiful spots to stop and see, too.

 (Be aware that the Highway is very popular during the summer months, and parking at viewpoints and trailheads fills up fast – be sure to start your day early, and pack plenty of patience with you!)